epfl-ada/ada-2022-project-dadalife/README.md

-# Stairway to success, highway to hell?
+# Stairway to fame, highway to hell?

 This repo contains the CS-401's project of the dADAlife group.
 The project aims to closely look at actor's carreers, and find out success factors and roles.
 This project is supervised by Lars Klein.